What is Hart's Green Grid?

 What happens next?

-We will be undertaking a Local Cycling and Walking Infrastructure Plan (LCWIP) in partnership with Hampshire County Council.
 The results of the workshop, the survey and the LCWIP will inform the Green Grid strategy.